jaysonalfie/-100daysofcode/log.md

 ### August 19th - Day 86 of 100
 **Today's Progress**: Started my third challenge of creating  a social links profile

-**Thought's** I have been looking into how the min-width will be able to work and that will require a mobile first approach as opposed to the desktop first approach that I have been using
+**Thought's** I have been looking into how the min-width will be able to work and that will require a mobile first approach as opposed to the desktop first approach that I have been using...now that is my great task

-**Link to Work**:No link for this work yet
+**Link to Work**: No link to this work yet